U.S. Customs and Border Protection: Criticism

 In July 2019, after a report by ProPublica, the CBP initiated an investigation into "disturbing social media activity hosted on a private Facebook group that may include a number of CBP employees".
 ProPublica reported that the three-year existence of the Facebook group called "I'm 10-15" (the code used by the Border Patrol for "aliens in custody").
 The Facebook group, meant for current and former Border Patrol officials, had around 9,500 members.
-ProPublica published screenshots and quotes of group members mocking migrant deaths, questioning if a photo of drowned migrants was "edited" by liberals, and posting sexist and racist jokes on Latino congressmen, including Representative Alexandria Ocasio-Cortez.
+ProPublica published screenshots and quotes of group members mocking migrant deaths, questioning if a photo of drowned migrants was "edited" by liberals, and posting sexist and racist jokes on Latino members of the US Congress, including Representative Alexandria Ocasio-Cortez.
 She, in turn, described this as CBP's "violent culture".
-Border Patrol Chief Carla Provost said that the "posts are completely inappropriate" and vowed to hold the employees responsible accountable.
+Border Patrol chief Carla Provost said that the "posts are completely inappropriate" and vowed to hold the employees responsible accountable.
 Provost herself was once a member of the group, having posted in it in November 2018.

-In July 2020, the Trump administration dispatched federal officers to Portland, Oregon during protests in the city following the murder of George Floyd.
+In July 2020, the Trump administration dispatched federal officers to Portland, Oregon, during protests in the city following the murder of George Floyd.
 Policing tactics such as the detainment of protesters in unmarked vans and the shooting of protester Donavan La Bella in the head with an impact round were linked to a deployment that included CBP BORTAC agents sent to the city against the wishes of state and local government.
 US Customs and Border Protection was named in the resulting suit filed by the Oregon Department of Justice, which accused CBP and other federal agencies of violating protesters' civil rights.

 The CBP was criticized in September 2022 for amassing a database of digital data from travelers crossing the US border with up to 10,000 people entered into the database per year, as well as the fact that around 2,700 CBP officers have warrantless access to the database and people's data.
-Senator Ron Wyden addressed an official letter to the CBP Commissioner, raising concern about "allowing indiscriminate rifling through Americans’ private records" and asking that the searches be limited to criminal investigation suspects and known security risks.
+Senator Ron Wyden addressed an official letter to the CBP commissioner, raising concern about "allowing indiscriminate rifling through Americans' private records" and asking that the searches be limited to criminal investigation suspects and known security risks.

+A program run by CBP to photograph those leaving the United States was criticized for its implications on privacy.

+CBP can search the devices of travelers entering the US.

+In 2025, CBP faced extensive criticism for aggressive use of force during Operation Midway Blitz under Greg Bovino, including multiple instances of using teargas against peaceful protestors.